ExitedState/AutoStartProgram/README.md

 # Automated Program Launcher 🚀

-Python script designed to automatically launch a set of programs when internet connectivity is detected. 📡
+Python script designed to automatically launch a set of programs when internet connectivity is detected. (for windows)

 ## Features 🌟